forensic-police-sketch-eyes-990x358

 Forensic artist certification is available through the International Association for Identification (IAI) and encourages applicants to have solid fundamental knowledge in composite imaging, facial reconstruction, and age or image enhancement.

-In addition to extensive documented educational and work experience requirements with one or multiple agencies, forensic artists seeking certification must also submit a portfolio of forensic artistry with ten forensic art images prepared for law enforcement investigations cases, and complete a written exam with a score of 80 percent or higher.
+In addition to extensive documented educational and work experience requirements with one or multiple agencies, forensic artists seeking certification must also submit a portfolio of forensic artistry with ten forensic art images prepared for law enforcement investigations, and complete a written exam with a score of 80 percent or higher.
 Applicants who fail the test must wait six months from the rejection date to reapply and pay the certification fees.
 Recertification is possible after five years.

 Educational requirements for IAI forensic art training programs are outlined, and educators who want to have their programs affiliated with IAI must submit their forensic art training program curriculum to the forensic art certification board for review.